techsoft3d/KinematicsToolkit/README.md

 * The Inverse kinematics capabilites and various other functionality is currently in an experimental state.

 **Future Direction:**
-* Improved Documentation and more samples
+* Improved Documentation and more samples.
-* We will be looking into adding additional component types
+* We will be looking into adding additional component types.
 * We are looking into using the Mating information provided for some formats by HOOPS Exchange to help define the Kinematics Hierachy for a CAD Model.
-* We will be investigating if an Open Source Physics engine can be added to the Kinematics Toolkit to allow for more physics driven kinematics
+* We will be investigating if an Open Source Physics engine can be added to the Kinematics Toolkit to allow for more physics driven kinematics.
-* We are looking into adding support for the new Keyframe-based Animation System provided in HOOPS Communicator
+* We are looking into adding support for the new Keyframe-based Animation System provided in HOOPS Communicator.
-* We are looking into improving various parts of the UI
+* We are looking into improving various parts of the UI.

-### Install
+## Install
-* add dist/kinematicsManager.min.js to your project
+* add dist/kinematicsManager.min.js to your project.
 ```
     <script src="./js/kinematicsManager.min.js"></script>
 ```

-### Using the Editor
+## Using the Editor
 **The Editor is currently in an experimetal state.
 Work on docs is in pogress.**

 Example URL (when running via Visual Studio Code Live Server plugin)